 Folding / Unfolding

 - The Mycle Compact follows the same folding format as nearly every other folding e-bike.
 Pedals, handlebar, main beam and seat post.
 The catches and folding mechanisms work well and were not stiff.

 There’s nothing particularly special about the Mycle Compact.
 There are lots of very similar e-bikes out there.
 But, it comes from a UK-based company, and the final assembly and testing is done in London.
 It has a quality battery and I’m very fond of the styling.
-The Mycle Compact is definitely suitable for the urban rider.
-It’s light weight, snappy handling and narrow handlebars make it particularly suitable for short, daily commutes through busy streets.
+The Mycle Compact is suitable for urban riders.
+Its lightweight, snappy handling and narrow handlebars make it particularly suitable for short, daily commutes through busy streets.
 It’s also going to be great for running errands or just meeting up with friends.

-I can’t really think of anything I dislike about the Mycle Compact – it’s a good all-rounder.
-You can buy folding e-bikes for a similar price with better specification, but it’s unlikely they were assembled by a small team in the UK and undergone the same level of quality control.
-My test model came ready to ride and I couldn’t find fault in any of the components or how they were set-up.
+I can’t think of anything I dislike about the Mycle Compact – it’s a good all-rounder.
+You can buy folding e-bikes for a similar price with better specifications, but it’s unlikely they were assembled by a small team in the UK and undergone the same level of quality control.
+My test model came ready to ride and I couldn’t find fault in any of the components or how they were set up.